Ziggy Schema Custom Types

 In this example Person is the struct name.
 It’s recommended to use TitleCase for struct names, but not mandatory.

 A struct can have zero or more comma separated field definitions.
-A field definition is comprised of an identifier, followed by : and a type expression.
+A field definition comprises an identifier, followed by : and a type expression.

-Both struct definitions and their fields can have an optional doc comment attached to them.
+Both struct definitions and their fields can have an optional doc comment attached to them which will be shown to users by the Ziggy LSP.

 Expression